-Communication Arts combines theory and hands-on classes working towards a bachelor’s degree one of six concentrations: Bilingual Communication, Communication Studies, Convergent Media, Journalism, Media Studies and Media Production.
-The program also offers a master’s degree in three concentrations: Bilingual Communication, Convergent Media or Media Studies.
+Communication Arts combines theory and hands-on classes working towards a bachelor’s degree in one of three concentrations: Media Studies, Multimedia (select a track to pursue: Production, Journalism, or Creative Publishing), and Strategic and Corporate Communication.
+The program also offers a master’s degree.
 The program seeks to cultivate a student’s imagination and creativity through mastery of the technical skills needed to become effective professionals, to create an environment that fosters the exploration of diverse perspectives and to encourage students to use skills and resources to serve society.

 Dr. Raymond Blanton | Assistant Professor

 Dr. Darlene Carbajal | Assistant Professor

 Dr. Dora Fitzgerald | Associate Professor

 Theresa Coronado | Instructor/Advisor

 Dr. Zazil Reyes García | Associate Professor

 Email Address: firstname.lastname@example.org